 Our employees are expected to be knowledgeable and responsive to our customers and to each other, underscoring the importance we place on a complete and timely exchange of information.
 We hold ourselves to the highest ethical standards in our dealings with customers, colleagues, vendors and all industry contacts.

 We are fortunate to have a proactive Board of Directors, steadfast in its commitment to keeping our reputation as a premier service provider at the forefront.
 They have taken A.I.M.
-Mutual from modest beginnings to a company with net worth approaching $200 million.
+Mutual from modest beginnings to a company with net worth over $200 million.

 A.I.M.
-Mutual’s corporate headquarters are in Burlington, Massachusetts and we have five service offices in Massachusetts and New Hampshire.
+Mutual’s corporate headquarters are in Burlington, Massachusetts and we have four service offices in Massachusetts and New Hampshire.
 We encourage our technical staff to represent us in developing creative solutions to the challenges and opportunities before us as an industry.

 At the same time, our partnership with our employer policyholders remains the cornerstone of all our services.
 We work to earn our customers trust and respect every day and always appreciate the confidence they have placed in us to handle their workers compensation needs.